 Common Diseases

-Overwatering ‘String of Buttons’ or ‘Necklace Vine’ can lead to root rot, which can be fatal for your plant.
+Overwatering ‘String of Buttons’ or ‘Necklace Vine’ can lead to root rot, which can be fatal for your succulent.
 Ensure proper watering practices and well-draining soil to prevent this issue.

 Uses and Benefits